delta/dwoc-faq/students.guide.md

 ### Further Details :

 - There is no set number on how many people will be selected, that is based on the organizations and their mentors.

-- Prizes include: certificate of completion, DWoC t-shirt, stickers, Delta goodies.
+- Prizes include: certificate of completion, DWoC t-shirt, stickers.